Cornelius Randolph

-Cornelius Cleopatrick Randolph (born July 2, 1997) is an American professional baseball outfielder who is currently a free agent.
+Cornelius Cleopatrick Randolph (born June 2, 1997) is an American professional baseball outfielder for the Tigres de Quintana Roo of the Mexican League.
+He was drafted by the Philadelphia Phillies with the 10th overall pick of the 2015 MLB draft.

 Career

 Randolph attended Griffin High School in Griffin, Georgia.
 During Randolph's senior year, he hit .533 with eight home runs and a 1.631 OPS.
 He committed to play college baseball for the Clemson Tigers, but after the Philadelphia Phillies selected him with the 10th pick in the first round of the 2015 Major League Baseball draft, he signed with the Phillies, receiving a $3,231,300 signing bonus.

 Philadelphia Phillies

-Randolph made his professional debut with the Gulf Coast Phillies, batting .302 with one home run and 24 RBIs over 53 games.
-In 2016, he played with the Lakewood BlueClaws where he hit .274 with two home runs and 27 RBIs over 63 games.
-Randolph spent 2017 with the Clearwater Threshers, slashing .250/.338/.402 with 13 home runs and 55 RBIs over 122 games, and after the season, played in the Arizona Fall League for the Glendale Desert Dogs.
-He spent 2018 with the Reading Fightin Phils, batting .241 with five home runs and forty RBIs over 118 games.
-In 2019, he returned to play for Reading, hitting .247 with ten home runs and 44 RBIs over 102 games.
+Randolph made his professional debut with the rookie-level Gulf Coast League Phillies, batting .302 with one home run and 24 RBI over 53 games.
+In 2016, he played with the Lakewood BlueClaws where he hit .274 with two home runs and 27 RBI over 63 games.
+Randolph spent 2017 with the Clearwater Threshers, slashing .250/.338/.402 with 13 home runs and 55 RBI over 122 games, and after the season, played in the Arizona Fall League for the Glendale Desert Dogs.
+He spent 2018 with the Reading Fightin Phils, batting .241 with five home runs and forty RBI over 118 games.

+In 2019, Randolph returned to play for Reading, hitting .247 with ten home runs and 44 RBI over 102 appearances.
 Randolph did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-In 2021, Randolph spent the majority of the season with the Triple-A Lehigh Valley IronPigs, also appearing in 5 games for the Phillies' rookie-level affiliate, slashing .235/.323/.386 in with 5 home runs and 20 RBI in 48 games for the team.
-On November 7, 2021, Randolph elected free agency.
+In 2021, Randolph spent the majority of the season with the Triple-A Lehigh Valley IronPigs, also appearing in five games for the rookie-level Florida Complex League Phillies, slashing .235/.323/.386 in with five home runs and 20 RBI in 48 games.
+He elected free agency following the season on November 7, 2021.